cloudfoundry/docs-bosh/content/nats-ca-rotation.md

 ```

-### Step 2: Redeploy all VMs, for each deployment.
+### Step 2: Redeploy all VMs, for each deployment

 Deployed VMs need to be redeployed in order to receive new client certificates that are signed by the new CA. Also, they will receive a new list of CAs (old and new CAs certs concatenated) to trust when communicating with the NATS server.
 This redeployment of the VMs is crucial for the NATS CA rotation.

-### Step 3: Update the director, health monitor, and NATS server jobs, to remove references for the old NATS CA and certificates signed by it.
+### Step 3: Update the director, health monitor, and NATS server jobs, to remove references for the old NATS CA and certificates signed by it

 ```shell
 bosh create-env ~/workspace/bosh-deployment/bosh.yml \